Ray M. Balyeat, M.D.,FASRS

-Dr. Balyeat is a member of the American Medical Association (AMA), a fellow of the American Academy of Ophthalmology (AAO) and member of the American Society of Retina Specialists (ASRS).
+Dr. Balyeat is board certified by the American Board of Ophthalmology, a member of the American Medical Association (AMA), a fellow of the American Academy of Ophthalmology (AAO) and a fellow of the American Society of Retina Specialists (ASRS).
 He is currently chairman of the board of Utica Physicians Association, LTD (UPAL), a physician-owned organization that provides business and financial services to physicians and their office staffs with an ethical and patient- centered orientation.

 Dr. Balyeat’s ophthalmology practice is dedicated to providing high quality diagnostic expertise and both medical and surgical management for diseases of the retina.
 He is committed to state-of-the-art management for diseases of the vitreous, retina and macula in a community setting.
 His educational background, which includes fellowship training and a multi-decade commitment to professional development sets his medical and surgical practice apart from general ophthalmology practices.

 Providing patients with the correct diagnosis and prognosis of their retinal condition is the keystone to Dr. Balyeat’s medical practice.
 He and his staff make a concerted daily effort to provide high quality medical care that is embellished with respect and kindness toward the patient.
 Including the patient and their family in the decision-making process is paramount.

 - Consultative services for loss of vision from age-related macular degeneration, diabetic retinopathy, retinal vascular occlusive disease, epimacular membrane, macular hole, retinal detachment, inflammatory eye disease (uveitis) and retinal dystrophies

 - High-definition optical coherence tomography (OCT), conventional and wide- angle fundus photography and both fluorescein & indocyanine green angiography using a scanning laser ophthalmoscope